mblockelet/opentezos/docs/archetype/completium.md

 ## CLI

-The [Completium CLI](https://completium.com/docs/cli) enables to deploy and interact with contracts from the command line.
+Archetype compiler comes with the [Completium CLI](https://completium.com/docs/cli).
+You can deploy and interact with Archetype contracts from the command line.

 ### Install